-A teenage performer Sharmin (13) was locating her makeup box in the tiny room of her which has been separated by a curtain as in the other side her parents use to sleep.
+A teenage performer Sharmin (13) was locating her makeup box in the tiny room of her that has been separated by a curtain as in the other side her parents use to sleep.
 She said, ‘The sad thing is my mirror broke while my father demolished our previous house.
 It takes one day to build this new house.
 Now this is my new home for next one month’.
 Sharmin was just three years old while she performed first time with her mother.
-Her mother and grandmother both are passing their life in circus.
+Her mother and grandmother both are passing their lives in circus.
 Sharmin has 15 different dresses for performing in stage.
 She has her instructor who taught her different plays, while answering she giggled, ‘My Guru beaten me more than our donkey.
 Circus donkey and I attend same class and perform same time.
 I fall down many times and got hurt but you know, an artist has to suffer lot, my guru told me so, that’s why I never bother.
 One day I will be the best performer.’
 Sharmin gets 2000 tk monthly.
 She along her four family members all are occupied in circus.

 At the ending day Lilliputian Shre Anil Chandra (50) was packing his things.
 A lone man has nothing much than gifts from different villages.
-The man who made jokes throughout plays is very silent in back stage.
-Talk less, share less.
+The man who made jokes throughout plays is very reserve in back stage.
+He talk less, share less.
 His bed and his trunk is his property.
 “World is round.
 We move from place to place.
 Women of circus sometimes cry but men never.
 I wait to go to a new place to see new audiences.
 I enjoy my gypsy life’.

 – GMB Akash